U.S. Route 441: North Carolina

 Upon crossing the state line, US 23 and US 441 enter the Nantahala National Forest.
 The concurrent routes head north through a pair of small communities before intersecting U.S. Route 64 in Franklin.
 US 23 and US 441 turn east, briefly overlapping US 64 around Franklin before separating from the route and continuing to the northeast through the forest.
-At Dillsboro, US 23 and US 441 intersect U.S. Route 74, here a limited-access highway.
-US 23 and US 441 both merge onto the freeway, becoming concurrent with US 74; however, US 23 follows US 74 east toward Asheville while US 441 utilizes US 74 west.
-Near Qualla, the overlap with US 74 comes to an end as US 441 departs the freeway as well as the forest.
+At Dillsboro, US 23 and US 441 intersect with the Smoky Mountain Expressway (U.S. Route 74), here a limited-access highway.
+US 23 and US 441 both merge onto the expressway, becoming concurrent with US 74; however, US 23 follows US 74 east toward Asheville while US 441 follows US 74 west.
+Near Whittier, US 441 ends concurrency with US 74 and continues north toward Tennessee.

 US 441 heads north to Cherokee, a town located within the Eastern Cherokee Indian Reservation, where it briefly overlaps U.S. Route 19 through the town center.
-Past Cherokee, US 441 progresses north through the reservation to the southern extent of the Great Smoky Mountains National Park, a dual-state park situated on the North Carolina-Tennessee border.
+Past Cherokee, US 441 progresses north through the reservation to the southern extent of the Great Smoky Mountains National Park, which straddles both sides of the North Carolina-Tennessee border.
 From the park entrance to the Tennessee state line, the route follows a northwesterly alignment as it traverses the Great Smoky Mountains.
+The 31.7 mi segment of the highway within the park boundary between Cherokee, North Carolina and Gatlinburg, Tennessee is maintained by the National Park Service, and is not signed as US 441.